pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 ---------------
 ## Latest Build News (SLACK INTEGRATION!)

+- Tested updating to elasatic 7.6.1 (all good)
 - Added in Slack Alerting!
 - The process requires running a script after you start your stack.
 - The script will ask you for your webhook url, then add the configuration into the elasticsearch keystore.